-Instant View: Reaction to Italian budget targets
+Reaction to Italian budget targets

-MILAN (Reuters) - Italy’s government has targeted a budget deficit of 2.4 percent of gross domestic product for the next three years, defying Brussels and marking a victory for ruling-party chiefs over economy minister Giovanni Tria.
+MILAN (Reuters) - Italy’s government has targeted a budget deficit of 2.4 percent of gross domestic product for the next three years, defying Brussels and marking a victory for ruling-party chiefs over Economy Minister Giovanni Tria.

 The euro initially slumped on the news overnight on Thursday before recovering ground.